Francesca Martinez: Career

 Before becoming a comedian, Martinez appeared in the BBC children's drama series Grange Hill from 1994 to 1998, where she played the first disabled pupil to appear in the fictional school, and has acted in other drama series such as Holby City.

 A year after she began performing stand-up comedy, in 2000, Martinez became the first female comic to win the prestigious Daily Telegraph Open Mic Award at the Edinburgh Festival.
-She performed her debut solo show, I'm Perfect, in 2002.
+She performed her debut solo show, I'mPerfect, in 2002.
 In 2003 she was listed in The Observer as one of the 50 funniest acts in British comedy.

 In August 2005, she appeared in the BBC sitcom Extras.

 In April 2008, Martinez made global headlines when (live on Channel 4 News) she became the first Olympic torch bearer to pull out of the London relay in protest over China's treatment of Tibet.

 Martinez performed at the 2008 World Economic Forum in Davos, Switzerland alongside Emma Thompson.

 In April 2009, she appeared on the BBC Radio 4 stand-up comedy show, 4 Stands Up.

 In October 2012, she made her debut appearance on BBC Radio 4's topical panel show The News Quiz, alongside regulars Jeremy Hardy and Sandi Toksvig.
 She appeared on The News Quiz again in January and July 2013.

 In 2014, her best-selling book WHAT THE **** IS NORMAL?! was published by Random House to critical acclaim.
 It was nominated for the Chortle Comedy 'Best Book' Award and The Bread And Roses Radical Publishing Award in 2015.
 Her tour of the same name clocked up over 140 dates around the world – winning a Fringe Media Network Award at the Edinburgh Fringe, as well as being nominated for Best Show at Dave's Leicester Comedy Festival and at the Perth Festival, Australia.

 In 2015, she opened series 11 of Live At The Apollo, which also featured Alan Carr and Nish Kumar.
 In 2016, Martinez supported Frankie Boyle on his sell-out UK tour Hurt Like You've Never Been Loved.

 Martinez has become a regular face on television, including appearances on The Frank Skinner Show, Russell Howard's Good News (BBC Three), The Jonathan Ross Show, ITV's Loose Women, Free Speech (BBC3), RTÉ's The Saturday Night Show with Brendan O'Connor, Adam Hills Tonight, Spicks and Specks and Question Time on BBC1.

 Martinez has written scripts for the BBC and Channel 4.
 In 2018, her debut radio play How We're Loved aired on BBC Radio Four.